THE MILITARY'S PLACE

 There was no "truce" between the military and civilians after 9/11 because there had never been a war.
 There was just the friction and distrust (never open but exacerbated by Rumsfeld's approach and style) inherent in U.S. civil-military relations.

 Desch charges that Deputy Secretary of Defense Paul Wolfowitz's "cavalier dismissal of troop-requirement estimates by General Eric Shinseki, the army chief of staff," was "the clearest display of civilian willingness to override the professional military on tactical and operational matters."
-But it is not true that Shinseki's offered advice
+But it is not true that Shinseki's offered advice was subsequently overruled.
+In his congressional testimony, Shinseki told senators that such estimates should come from the combatant commander, and he never offered these troop numbers to either the Joint

 - Full website and iPad access